numaproj/numaflow/docs/pipeline-customization.md

 # Pipeline Customization

 There is an optional `.spec.templates` field in the `Pipeline` resource which may be used to customize kubernetes resources owned by the Pipeline.

-Vertex customization is described separately in more detail (i.e. [Environment Variables](./environment-variables.md), [Container Resources](./container-resources.md), etc.).
+This takes precedence over anything specified in the [Controller ConfigMap](./controller-configmap.md#pipeline-templates-configuration).

-## Daemon Deployment
+Vertex customization is described separately (i.e. [Environment Variables](./environment-variables.md), [Container Resources](./container-resources.md), etc.) and takes precedence over any vertex templates.

-The following example shows how to configure a Daemon Deployment with all currently supported fields.
+## Component customization

-The `.spec.templates.daemon` field and all fields directly under it are optional.
+The following example shows all currently supported fields.
+The `.spec.templates.<component>` field and all fields directly under it are optional.

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1